societe-generale/react-loopback-generator/generators/templates/doc/installation.md

     npm install
     docker-compose up
 ```
-And then you can access to your application by this url : http://localhost/<%= applicationFolder %>/
+And then you can access to your application by this url : http://localhost/<%= applicationName %>/

 Application initialisation
 --------------------------